• Skip to primary navigation

 Description

 Super moist and tender, this Low FODMAP Instant Pot Meatloaf with Mashed Potatoes and Gravy is all cooked in one pot and sure to please the entire family.
-An Instant Pot version of an American classic, this low FODMAP meatloaf recipe is also Paleo and Whole30 compliant.
-Please note: although low in FODMAPs, this meatloaf recipe is high in fat, which can cause adverse symptoms in some people with IBS.
+An Instant Pot version of an American classic, this low FODMAP meatloaf recipe is also Paleo and Whole30 compliant, grain-free, and gluten-free.

 Ingredients